kostogls/kv-proj/README.md

     sudo docker compose up db
     ```

 3. If you have pgadmin tool, open it and register a new server.
 A dialogue box opens.
-There, in 'Settings' section: give the server the name you gave to the POSTGRES_DB .env variable.
+There, in 'General' section: give the server the name you gave to the POSTGRES_DB .env variable.

    ![Register server general settings](./readme_img/reg_server_name.png?raw=true)